chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 - Mulan and Shang discuss the arranged marriages in light of their own happy one.
 	- `Shang: “A soldiers’ duty is to die in war; a princess’ duty is to live in an arranged marriage.”`
 - Mushu tells Cri-Kee that he’d test the relationship, `just to be “really sure that Shang was worth him losing Mulan”`.
-With `only a sligh thint of`selfishness.
+With `only a slight hint of`selfishness.
-- Yao expresses his infatuation to the Gang of Three, but the other two remind him that these princesses are engaged,`and that to be entrusted as a royal escort was the highest honour for a soldier.
+- Yao expresses his infatuation to the Gang of Three, but the other two remind him that these princesses are engaged, `and that to be entrusted as a royal escort was the highest honour for a soldier.
 Who could ever ask for more?
 Yao huffs.`
 - Mei simps over Yao to her sisters.
 Ting-Ting reminds her of the solemn oath, `the consequences and the great dishonour she would bring.` They hide their faces with their fans again.

 ### 2A.2 Water Break